-As you become more familiar with Queen's College you will discover we have a strong community and we offer a wide array of degree, diploma, and certificate programs for people at the various stages of their discernment and preparation for ordained and lay ministries.
-We also have regular continuing education sessions for clergy and pastoral workers.
-We have full-time and part-time students, we offer courses on campus and by distance.
-We are proud of our initiative and collaboration to make the Bachelor of Theology for Discipleship and Ministry program available in the Diocese of Cyprus and the Gulf by availing of the Exploring Faith Program developed and supported by St. Mary's Centre in Wales, UK.
+As you become more familiar with Queen's College, you will discover we have a strong community and offer a wide array of degree, diploma, and certificate programs for people at the various stages of their discernment and preparation for ordained and lay ministries.
+We have full-time and part-time students, and we offer courses on campus and by distance.
+Many of our programs are available online and in hybrid formats; that includes worship as well as our classes.
+You are welcome to join us online for worship, if the time changes allow!

+We are proud of our work with our partners, and with you, to make the Bachelor of Theology for Discipleship and Ministry program available in the Diocese of Cyprus and the Gulf, based on the Exploring Faith Program developed and supported by St Mary's Centre in Wales, UK.